"A HISTORY (Art, Architecture, Design, from 80s to Now)," Centre Pompidou, Paris. July 2, 2014 - December 31, 2015 (Group Show)

 “Rearview Mirror,” Power Plant, Toronto (2011); “Che cosa sono le nuvole?
 Artworks from the Enea Righi Collection,” MUSEION Museum of Modern and Contemporary Art, Bolzano, Italy (2010); “Rehabilitation,” WIELS Contemporary Art Centre, Brussels (2010); “Mondernologies: Contemporary Artists Researching Modernity and Modernism,” MACBA Museu d’Art Contemporani, Barcelona; and “When Things Cast No Shadow,” 5th Berlin Biennial for Contemporary Art, Berlin.

-Published on the occasion of his show at CAC Contemporary Art Center, Vilnius, New Reproductions includes text contributions from Maria Fusco, Jonas Žakaitis, Karl Larsson, Mirene Arsanios and Sidsel Nelund, as poetic and fictional response to David Maljkovic’s collaged images.
-Book is designed by Åbäke and edited by Jurga Daubarait.
+Published for his show at CAC Contemporary Art Center, Vilnius, New Reproductions includes text from Maria Fusco, Jonas Žakaitis, Karl Larsson, Mirene Arsanios and Sidsel Nelund.
+The book is designed by Åbäke and edited by Jurga Daubarait.